ThinkInvis/RoR2-ClassicItems/modding.md

 #### Ancient Scepter

-- `public bool ThinkInvisible.ClassicItems.Scepter.instance.RegisterScepterSkill(SkillDef replacingDef, string targetBodyName, SkillSlot targetSlot, int targetVariant)`: Add a SkillDef to the library of skill replacers for when an Ancient Scepter is obtained.
+- `public bool ThinkInvisible.ClassicItems.Scepter.instance.RegisterScepterSkill(SkillDef replacingDef, string targetBodyName, SkillSlot targetSlot, SkillDef targetVariantDef -or- int targetVariant)`: Add a SkillDef to the library of skill replacers for when an Ancient Scepter is obtained.
 Returns true on success.
+TargetVariant int exists only to support vanilla skills and may be deprecated in future.